shantanutewari12/Zintlr/README.md

 This project is a dynamic dashboard built using React, Tailwind CSS, and Chart.js.
 It provides an overview of consumer data, allowing users to filter consumers based on KYC status and revenue.
 The project aims to offer a user-friendly interface for analyzing consumer information in a visually appealing manner.

 ### Technologies Used
-React: The project is built using the React library, allowing for the creation of reusable UI components and a responsive user interface.
+#### React: The project is built using the React library, allowing for the creation of reusable UI components and a responsive user interface.

-Tailwind CSS: Tailwind CSS is utilized for styling, providing a utility-first approach to styling components and ensuring a clean and consistent design.
+#### Tailwind CSS: Tailwind CSS is utilized for styling, providing a utility-first approach to styling components and ensuring a clean and consistent design.

-Chart.js: To visualize data, Chart.js is employed for creating interactive and dynamic charts, enhancing the overall dashboard experience.
+#### Chart.js: To visualize data, Chart.js is employed for creating interactive and dynamic charts, enhancing the overall dashboard experience.

-Other Dependencies: Additional dependencies may be present for specific features.
+#### Other Dependencies: Additional dependencies may be present for specific features.
 Check the package.json file for a complete list of dependencies used in this project.

 ### Features
-Consumer Overview: View detailed information about consumers, including their name, assets, revenue, account type, age, and KYC status.
+#### Consumer Overview: View detailed information about consumers, including their name, assets, revenue, account type, age, and KYC status.

-Filtering: Filter consumers based on KYC status.
+#### Filtering: Filter consumers based on KYC status.
 Additionally, filter consumers by revenue, including options for viewing all consumers, those with the highest revenue, and those with the lowest revenue.

-Responsive Design: The dashboard is designed to be responsive, ensuring an optimal viewing experience across various devices and screen sizes.
+#### Responsive Design: The dashboard is designed to be responsive, ensuring an optimal viewing experience across various devices and screen sizes.

-Data Visualization: Utilizing Chart.js, the project includes interactive charts to visually represent consumer data.
+#### Data Visualization: Utilizing Chart.js, the project includes interactive charts to visually represent consumer data.

+## Project Structure
+##### src/components/: Contains React components used in the dashboard.
+##### src/lib/constants.js: Defines constants such as dashboard sidebar links.
+##### src/App.js: Main component integrating all dashboard components.
+##### src/index.js: Entry point of the React application.

+## Dependencies
+##### react-icons: Used for including icons in the dashboard.
+##### react-router-dom: Handles routing in the React application.
+##### chart.js: Enables the creation of interactive charts.